yjchess/obsidian_vault_backup/publish/Temp Space.md

----
-title: "An Extendable Obsidian Publish alternative using Next.JS"
-excerpt: "Create your own template or use someone else's.
-Changing the template is a matter of updating one line"
----
 Ok, so I've decided to write these questions in order for me to finally get over this hump.
 Legit no idea why my brain's made it so hard but yeah:

 <h2>What is a handler and how it works</h2>